 Because lawns need air, water, and food to grow, pulling plugs throughout the yard will help promote optimal grass growth.
 Our hydraulic core aerators pull small plugs from the soil and drop the plugs back onto the ground.
-These new holes break up the thatch layer and allow fresh air, water, and nutrients to easily penetrate the surface and reach deep down into grassroots.
+These new holes break up the thatch layer and allow fresh air, water, and nutrients to easily penetrate the surface and reach deep down into the grassroots.
 This helps your grass grow deeper and stronger, which makes it thicker and healthier.
 Plugs that are dropped back onto the ground break down over time, supplying the lawn with more nutrients.
 Traditionally, aerating in the fall is recommended, as the aeration opens up the root zone, promoting new root growth and does not damage the pre-emergent layer that may have been applied in the spring, as a spring aeration would.

 Aeration with Overseeding